 and bond the wings to the surrounding natural teethno grinding of natural

 teeth required.
-Unfortunately, this only works with adjacent teeth that
+Unfortunately, this works only with adjacent teeth that

 have not been severely weakened by cavities.

-rather than wrapping bands around the teeth makes braces less conspicuous.
+instead of wrapping bands around the teeth makes braces less conspicuous.

-In fact, braces in some cases can be constructed so that all wires are
+In fact, braces can in some cases be constructed so that all wires are

 behind the teeth and not visible.